 To pre-install the Zoom meeting/webinar software click Download Zoom Desktop Client for Meetings, or click the following link to watch a video tutorial on how to join a Zoom meeting.
-Once you are registered and confirmed a unique link will be sent to you one day prior to the training date.
+Once you are registered and confirmed a direct Zoom link will be sent to you 1-2 days prior to the training date.

 All times listed below are in the Central Time Zone.

-For more information about the School Behavioral Threat Assessment Virtual Trainings, please contact Brit Sauer at email@example.com
+For more information about the School Behavioral Threat Assessment Virtual Trainings, please contact an event coordinator at email@example.com